DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 One [version](https://xd.adobe.com/view/2b3a2522-1130-4dec-b577-4f07022a7af4-7e69/?fullscreen&hints=off)
 that Sarah designed is above.
 Again, a card-based format with interactivity was included--inspired by Brandi’s iterations.
-In Sarah’s design, she included four ways in which the content would be understood: 1) the headings of the cards provided a way to scan the process quickly, 2) icons could accommodate visually-oriented users,
+In Sarah’s design, she included four ways in which the content would be understood:
+1. The headings of the cards provide a way to scan the process quickly.
+2. Icons accommodate visually-oriented users.
-3) the copy at the bottom of the cards communicated the process simply, and 4) an interactive component when clicked on flipped the card over to a more detailed description, providing a space to more accurately convey the scope the site.
+3. The copy at the bottom of the cards communicates the process simply.
+4. An interactive component, when clicked on, flipped the card over to a more detailed description, providing a space to more accurately convey the scope the site.

 ## Writing a usability plan